Online Performance FAQs

 You are not permitted to upload your performance or perform live on Twitter, Instagram, TikTok, Snapchat or Periscope.
 If you are interested in using Facebook, or any other social-media platform not listed above, for your online performance, please get in touch with the Performing Rights Department in advance of making any guarantees or arrangements.

 How do I get copies of the script?

 Copies of the script must be purchased for each member of the cast and creative team involved in the production.
-Ebook copies are available for most titles at a 20% discount from the Nick Hern Books website.
-If you wish to purchase print copies, you can currently use other online retailers (e.g. Amazon, Waterstones).
+You can purchase copies at a 20% discount from the Nick Hern Books website.
+Ebooks are available for most titles.

 Can I make changes to the script?